 - ITR 8 – Acceptance form for filing ITR

 Make sure to choose the right form for ITR e-filing and undertake the process well before the due date to eliminate the risk of missing the deadline.

-The ‘Transparent Taxation - Honouring the Honest’ programme was launched on 13th August 2020 by the Prime Minister of India to encourage sincere taxpayers through reforms in the taxation system.
-These reforms include Faceless Appeal, Faceless Assessment and Taxpayer Charter through which taxpayers can enjoy benefits like ease of compliance, refund expedition, etc.
+The ‘Transparent Taxation - Honouring the Honest’ program was launched on 13th August 2020 by the Prime Minister of India to encourage sincere taxpayers through reforms in the taxation system.
+These reforms include Faceless Appeal, Faceless Assessment, and Taxpayer Charter through which taxpayers can enjoy benefits like ease of compliance, refund expedition, etc.

-The last date for filing ITR online has been pushed to 30th November 2020 for all assessees, for AY2020-21.
+The last date for filing ITR online has been pushed to 30th November 2020 for all assessments for AY2020-21.